Frequently Asked Questions

 - Understand disparities in the city and region, and want to be part of addressing them.

 What are the required qualifications for a candidate interested in being Detroit Revitalization Fellow?

 All Detroit Revitalization Fellows have an undergraduate degree, and most also hold a graduate degree.
 Fellows will typically have somewhere between five to fifteen years of professional experience.
-Though there is no maximum or minimum number of years of professional experience required, it is required that each applicant’s most recent experience be a work experience at the time of application (if you were working full-time and also in school that is fine).
+It is required that each applicant’s most recent experience be a work experience at the time of application (if you were working full-time and also in school that is fine).
 A Revitalization Fellow should be accomplished in her or his line of work, but also be willing to step out of that experience for a new and challenging professional opportunity.
 All Revitalization Fellow applicants are required to be U.S. citizens or otherwise Lawful Permanent Residents at the time of application.
 Neither Wayne State University nor any of the employers at which Fellows are placed can offer work visa status for nonresidents that may be considering applying to be a Detroit Revitalization Fellow.

 What is the employment package for a Detroit Revitalization Fellow?